Web series: Festivals

+Awards

+Awards organizations have been established to celebrate excellence in web series and major award ceremonies have created digital media and short-form award categories, including the Emmy Awards, (Note: The Emmy Awards short-form episode runtime is now from two minutes to 20 minutes) Canadian Screen Awards, and BAFTA Awards.
+(Note: A strand is "a linked series of programmes, sharing a common title.")

+The Webby Awards, established in 1996 by the International Academy of Digital Arts and Sciences (IADAS), and the Indie Series Awards, established in 2009 by We Love Soaps, recognize independently produced comedy, drama, and reality TV entertainment created for the web.
+In 2009, the International Academy of Web Television (IAWTV) was founded with the mission to support and recognize artistic and technological achievements in the digital entertainment industry.
+It administered the selection of winners for the Streamy Awards in 2009 and 2010.
+Due to the poor execution and reception of the 2010 awards show, IAWTV decided to halt its production of the ceremony.
+This decision led to the formation of the IAWTV Awards in 2012, which recognize creators, cast, and crew of short-form digital series from around the world.

 History

 1990s

-In April 1995, "Global Village Idiots", an episode of the reality-based program Rox on public access cable television in Bloomington, Indiana, was uploaded to the Internet, making Rox the first series distributed via the web.
-The same year, Scott Zakarin created The Spot, an episodic online story which integrated photos, videos, and blogs into the storyline.
-Likened to Melrose Place-on-the-Web, The Spot featured a rotating cast of characters playing trendy twenty-somethings who rented rooms in a fabled Santa Monica, California beach house called "The Spot".
-The Spot earned the title of Infoseek's "Cool Site of the Year," an award which later became the Webby.
+In April 1995, "Global Village Idiots", an episode of the reality-based program Rox on public access cable television in Bloomington, Indiana, was uploaded to the Internet, making Rox the first show distributed via the web.
+The same year, Scott Zakarin created The Spot, an episodic online story that integrated photos, videos, and blogs into the storyline.
+Likened to Melrose Place on the Web, The Spot featured a rotating cast of characters playing trendy twenty-somethings who rented rooms in a fabled Santa Monica, California, beach house called "The Spot".
+The Spot earned Infoseek's "Cool Site of the Year" award, which later became the Webby.

 In January 1999, Showtime licensed the animated sci-fi web series WhirlGirl, making it the first independently produced web series licensed by a national television network.
-In February 1999, the series premiered simultaneously on Showtime and online.
-The character occasionally appeared on Showtime, for example hosting a "Lethal Ladies" programming block, but spent most of her time online, appearing in 100 webisodes.
+In February 1999, the show premiered simultaneously on Showtime and online.
+The character occasionally appeared on Showtime, for example, hosting a "Lethal Ladies" programming block, but spent most of her time online, appearing in 100 webisodes.